 - Access to free/busy, including time, subject, and location.

-- Go to Exchange Online admin center.
+- Sign in to the Exchange admin center.

 - Click on Organization > Sharing.

-- Provide Relationship Name: Techpress-Cloudinfra Calendar sharing
+- Provide Relationship Name: Techpress-Cloudinfra Calendar sharing.

-- Domain to share with: cloudinfra.net
+- Domain to share with: cloudinfra.net.

-Now on the Sharing options page, Enable Calendar free/busy information sharing and choose the level of information you want to share from your organization with cloudinfra.net.
+Now, on the Sharing options page, Enable Calendar free/busy information sharing and choose the level of information you want to share from your organization with cloudinfra.net.

-Sharing options
+Sharing Options

 - Name: Techpress-Cloudinfra Calendar sharing